pytorch/pytorch/docs/source/jit.rst

     and we will be able to step into the ``@script`` function as a normal Python function.

-    Additionally, :func:`torch.jit.enabled` can be used to locally enable/disable JIT, and to query whether JIT is enabled.
+    Additionally, :func:`torch.jit.is_enabled` can be used to query whether JIT is enabled.

 Interpreting Graphs